R. Cannenpasse-Riffard & JM. Danze

 Col.Resurgence - 352 pages

 Bioelectronics was designed in 1948 by the engineer Louis-Claude Vincent.
-Thanks to 3 parameters measured each on blood, saliva and urine, it quantifies the state of health and defined by physico-chemical data objectivables the notion of "terrain".
+Thanks to 3 parameters measured each on the blood, saliva and urine, it quantifies the state of health and defined by physico-chemical data objectivables the notion of "terrain".
 These are pH, rH2 and r.
 Since then, bioelectronics has gained some notoriety.
-Manufacturers use it as a reference as to the quality of their products (beers, fruit juices, cosmetics ...)
-It has been successfully implanted in some health care institutions.
+Manufacturers use it as a reference for the quality of their products (beers, fruit juices, cosmetics, etc.).
+It has been successfully implanted in some healthcare institutions.
 NASA used it in controlling the health of astronauts ...

 Today, advanced medicine, because of the importance it gives to free radicals, "oxidative stress", expressed by rH2 in the so-called pathologies of civilization (cancers, cardiovascular diseases, allergies ...) do not only confirm Vincent's genius.
-Practical and didactic, this book is accessible both to the practitioner as part of the medical practice, and to the patient in his everyday life.
+Practical and didactic, this book is accessible both to the practitioner within the framework of the medical office, and to the patient in his everyday life.

-One aspect unjustly ignored of the general public and medicine that could greatly aid in the diagnosis ...
-Why this method is not taught in our future doctors?
+An aspect still too ignored of the public medicine which could strongly help the diagnosis ...
+Why this method is not taught to our future doctors?